 Allow to cool thoroughly before storage.
 In theory, thoroughly dehydrated food should be shelf stable if kept completely dry.
 However, as with all of our homemade dehydrated treats, I prefer to err on the side of food safety caution and keep mine in the fridge (or freeze if making a large batch for extended storage).
 The dehydrated eggs take incredibly less space to store than fresh.
 Win!

-It took some prep, but this was mainly time with the shells, not the actual eggs.
-It was easier to successfully dehydrate the scrambled eggs than I expected and the dried eggs were firmer than I’d anticipated.
+It took some prep, but this was mainly time with the optional eggshells, not the actual eggs.
+It was easier to successfully dehydrate the scrambled eggs than I expected, and the dried eggs were firmer than I’d anticipated.
 The dogs had zero complaints.
 Moderation is key.
 You’ll be amazes at how much things reduce during dehydration, so don’t be overly generous on the size or quantity.
 No matter how big those puppy dog eyes may be!

 Consistency: Firm Nuggets and Crumbles

-The dehydrated eggs were much firmer than the preceding dehydrated cottage cheese experiment.
-Larger portions were fine as hand treats.
-The smaller nuggets were easier used in small servings as toppers.
+The dehydrated scrambled eggs were much firmer than the preceding dehydrated cottage cheese experiment.
+Larger portions worked ok as hand treats.
+The smaller nuggets were easier to use in small servings as toppers.
 With more care in placement on the dehydrator tray, I could probably get a a more consistent nugget rather than a mix of nuggets and small crumbles.
-With some adjustments (and possibly other ingredients), I would consider trying a piped mixture instead of the dollops.
+With some adjustments (and possibly other ingredients), I might consider trying a piped mixture instead of the dollops.
+Or prepping the eggs like an omelette and slicing into small pieces instead.
+I think the omelette method would probably be my next test for dehydrating eggs, if I was making another batch.
+See below!

 Portability: Handle with Care

-Although surprisingly firm, I still wouldn’t consider these portable pocket treats.
+Although surprisingly firm, I still wouldn’t consider these great as portable pocket treats.
 Even if only for the food safety and handling factors.
 In a jar, however, they’d travel ok.
 As a topper, no worries at all.
-It could be a good option for short term portability if you’re travelling with a diet restricted pet.
+Dehydrating eggs could be a good option for short term portability if you’re travelling with a diet restricted pet.
 As noted above, even with thoroughly dehydrated treats, I still prefer freezing for safer storage long term.
+But the compact dehydrated eggs are certainly a lot easier to store and/or serve in small quantities from the freezer than whole eggs.

 Would I Do it Again?

 Maybe.
-Raw eggs are still my preference by far and I’m not sold on the hard nuggets.
-But, if I needed to store a bulk quantity, I’d definitely consider scrambling and dehydrating.
+Raw eggs are still my preference by far and I’m not sold on the hard nuggets of dehydrated egg.
+But, if I needed to store in bulk, I’d definitely consider scrambling and dehydrating eggs.
+Or perhaps slicing from a omelette-style egg prep instead, as mentioned above, to test a different consistency.
 I’m not sure about the shells, though.
 Still, it’s nice to know that it works, potential issues, and the consistency limitations.
 You never know when it might come in handy.